|

 is Taxed.]

-To search the Text files or PDF files, simply use EDIT > FIND on the
+To search the Text files or PDF files, simply use EDIT

-menu, or CTRL + F. Always begin your searches with the cursor placed
+> FIND on the menu, or CTRL + F. Always begin your searches with the

-beginning of the text).
+at the beginning of the page).

-Quick How to Search TEXT:
+How to Search TEXT version

-- Download this TEXT copy of the US
+- Download TEXT copy of US

 Income Tax Regulations.
 Why this one?
 Because it is compressed